artainmo/DevOps/cloud/README.md

 AWS OpsHub is a software with a UI to use your AWS Snow Family device.<br>
 For Snowball Edge you pay for device usage and data transfer out of AWS.

 AWS Storage Gateway is used to bridge on-premise data and cloud data in S3 when using a Hybrid Cloud.
 It allows on-premise to seamlessly use the AWS Cloud.
-It can be used for creating and restoring backups.
+It can be used for creating and restoring backups.<br>
+It supports the Tape, File and Volume Gateways.

 ### Databases & Analytics
 Storing data on disk as with EFS, EBS, EC2, Instance Store and S3 can have its limits.
 This is why you sometimes want to store data on a database where you can structure the data, build indexes for efficient database searches, and define relationships between datasets.<br>